 Planting to help restore the Colombian Amazon

-Colombia´s Amazon region spans close to 48 million hectares (twice the size of Oregon), of which 48% are legally recognized indigenous territories and another 20% are National Natural Parks, leading to a remarkable, globally important wealth of biological and cultural diversity.
-However, the Amazon region of Colombia has the country’s highest deforestation rate.
-This loss is especially concentrated in the states of Caquetá and Meta, which combined represent half of national deforestation.
+Colombia’s Amazon region spans close to 48 million hectares (twice the size of Oregon), of which 48% are legally recognized indigenous territories and another 20% are National Natural Parks, leading to a remarkable, globally important wealth of biological and cultural diversity.
+Yet, most of this natural hotspot faces a big threat.
+75% of Colombia’s total deforestation rate comes from the region.
+This loss is especially concentrated in the departments of Caquetá (45,9%) and Guaviare (9%), which combined represent more than half.
+Caquetá, one of the six departments that compose the Amazon region in Colombia, had the country’s highest deforestation rate in 2018, with a total of 46,765 hectares.

-The Nature Conservancy is working on the Colombian Restoration project, promoting strategic multi-stakeholder arrangements that bring together local communities, governments and other influential stakeholders that support the alignment of forest conservation and restoration, with sustainable production and social agendas.
-By aligning the interests of key stakeholders within a restoration strategy, TNC achieves multiple wins: increased forest and biodiversity protection and connectivity; increased carbon storage contributing to climate change mitigation; and increased productivity and profitability for local communities depending on forests.
+The Nature Conservancy is working on the Agroforestry for Conservation project, promoting strategic multi-stakeholder arrangements that bring together local communities, governments and other influential stakeholders, supporting the alignment of forest conservation and restoration, with sustainable production and land use planning.
+By aligning the interests of key stakeholders within a conservation strategy, TNC achieves multiple wins: increased forest and biodiversity protection and connectivity; increased carbon storage contributing to climate change mitigation; and increased productivity and profitability for local farming and indigenous communities that depend on forests.